 It depends on where you want to go.
 The best months to visit the islands are May, June, early July, late August, September and early October.
 Avoid the dates July 20th to August 20th which are the busiest of the tourist season, and late October because the weather gradually deteriorates.
 If you want to visit the mainland, then March, April, May, June, September and October are suitable months.
 July and August are both very warm and busy.

-No vaccinations or immunizations are needed when travelling to Greece.
+No special vaccinations or immunizations are needed when travelling to Greece.

 220 V (pls. bring your transformer with you)